 We help you find & compare the best buses & trains in one place.

-There are 26 daily trains from Chicago to San Antonio.
-Traveling by train from Chicago to San Antonio usually takes around 52 hours and 28 minutes, but the fastest Amtrak Texas Eagle train can make the trip in 32 hours and 10 minutes.
+There are 2 daily trains from Tucson to San Antonio.
+Traveling by train from Tucson to San Antonio usually takes around 18 hours and 35 minutes, but some trains might arrive slightly earlier or later than scheduled.

-What is the price of a train ticket from Chicago to San Antonio?
+What is the price of a train ticket from Tucson to San Antonio?